dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Argentina/_index.md

 linkTitle: "Argentina"
 date: 2023-05-08T07:28:16-05:00
 description: >
-  Tech savvy population with a high GDP per capita, _**Argentina**_ offers an immense opportunity for global merchants despite regulatory restrictions.
+  With a tech-savvy population with a high GDP per capita, _**Argentina**_ offers an immense opportunity for global merchants despite regulatory restrictions.
 weight: 10
 tags: ["parenttopic"]
 ---